bianchi-ed/discord.js-bot-model/README.md

 ```

 ### - Start application
-To start the bot, you can simply run the command:
+To start the bot run the following command on the project root folder:

 ```bash
 node index.js